knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

 * A few more configmaps are propagated: `config-tracing` and `kafka-config-logging`.
 This means, tracing and logging are also not configurable per namespace.
 * Similarly, the data plane deployments are propagated from the `knative-eventing` namespace to the user namespace.
 This means that the data plane deployments are not configurable per namespace and will be identical to the ones in the `knative-eventing` namespace.

+### Enabling and configuring autoscaling of triggers with KEDA

+To enable and configreu autoscaling of triggers referencing Kafka Brokers with KEDA, follow [the instructions here](../../../configuration/keda-configuration.md).

 ## Additional information

 - To report a bug or request a feature, open an issue in the [eventing-kafka-broker repository](https://github.com/knative-extensions/eventing-kafka-broker).